trilogy-group/smockin/README.md

 Hence, running docker can be like:

-docker run -d -p 8000:8000 -p 8001:8001 -v /tmp/data-for-smocking-sandbox:/app/sandbox-data/ registry.devfactory.com/devfactory/smockin-sandbox
+*docker run -d -p 8000:8000 -p 8001:8001 -v /tmp/data-for-smocking-sandbox:/app/sandbox-data/ registry.devfactory.com/devfactory/smockin-sandbox /bin/bash -c "/app/start-app.sh"*

-####
+#### Docker

+Docker image is created automatically during pipeline, but in case you want to do it by your own, pls execute it inside **docker** folder:

+*docker build -t registry.devfactory.com/devfactory/smockin-sandbox .*

+and then publish

+*docker push registry.devfactory.com/devfactory/smockin-sandbox*

+#### Using sMockin-sandbox in your project

+You can use sMocking-sandbox in your project as a standalon e